apple2373/chainer-caption/README.md

 - I tried to change the code to make it possible to finetune the CNN part, then I kind of failed to document it, and now I don’t remember what I was doing :)  Some files are leftovers that you don't need to use... e.g. `train_image_caption_model.py` is the leftover while `train_caption_model.py` is the good one.

+ *1 This does NOT mean i do not like chainer anymore.
+It's still great tool to quickly prototype from scratch.
+I just want to say, if you want to minimize the maintenance effort for a long term, probably it is not the right tool, because of the frequent major version up that breaks the downward compatibility.

 ## descrtiption